Aletheia Coaching: An Evolution in Enneagram-based Coaching

 Embody Innate Wholeness using Presence Work

-Every fixation is an attempt to over-compensate for the lack of particular Qualities of Presence (Type 9 is over-compensating for the lack of Peace, Type 1 is over-compensating for the lack of unconditional appreciation and love, etc.).
-Using Parts Work and Process Work the client is able to drop into the Depth of Presence/Absence where they can practice Presence Work.
-Here we directly explore the sense of Absence and, in turn, realize the associated Quality of Presence through Presence Work.
-The realization of this Quality of Presence helps to more fully dissolve the fixation which was trying to compensate for its absence.
-This helps the client embody an even more complete sense of integration and live more continuously from Presence.
+Every fixation attempts to over-compensate for the lack of particular Qualities of Presence (Type 9 is over-compensating for the lack of Peace, Type 1 is over-compensating for the lack of unconditional appreciation and love, etc.).
+Using Parts Work and Process Work, the client can drop into the Depth of Presence/Absence, where they can practice Presence Work.
+Here, we directly explore the sense of Absence and, in turn, realize the associated Quality of Presence through Presence Work.
+The realization of this quality of presence helps to dissolve the fixation that was trying to compensate for its absence.
+This helps the client embody a more complete sense of integration and live more continuously from Presence.

-Counteractive approaches to Enneagram coaching, while theoretically intuitive, don’t offer this ease and depth.
+While theoretically intuitive, counteractive approaches to Enneagram coaching don’t offer this ease and depth.
 For these reasons, we believe that Aletheia Coaching is the perfect method to accompany the sophisticated view of the Enneagram.
-If you currently offer Enneagram-based coaching, adopting the method of Aletheia Coaching will take your practice to the next level.
+Adopting the Aletheia Coaching method will take your practice to the next level if you currently offer Enneagram-based coaching.

 In the Advanced Coaching Program Level 1: The Foundations of Unfolding, you will learn how to practice Parts Work, Process Work, and Presence Work to more easily rebalance ego fixations without reliance on counteractive practice, which clients (and their Protector Parts) naturally resist.